danitso/clouddk-cloud-controller-manager/README.md

 ## Installation
 Follow these simple steps in order to install the controller:

-1. Ensure that `kubectl` is configured to reach your cluster
+1. Ensure that `kubectl` is configured to reach the cluster

 1. Retrieve the API key from [https://my.cloud.dk/account/api-key](https://my.cloud.dk/account/api-key) and encode it